AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 ### Q: How are dApps assigned to tiers?

 At the end of each **Build&Earn** Subperiod, dApps are assigned to a tier based on the total value staked on them by users.
-There are *4 tiers*.
+There are *4 tiers* with a **fixed maximum of 16 slots** distributed across all tiers.

-The threshold for tier 4 is fixed, while it is dynamic for the other tiers.
+Each tier has entry thresholds defined as **fixed percentages** of total issuance.
+These percentages remain constant, though the absolute threshold amounts adjust proportionally with changes in total issuance.

 ### Q: Is the amount of dApp Staking rewards fixed per dApp?